 Basic Comparison of Purchase Requests and POs

-A Purchase Request is a simplified way for a technician or manager to request the purchase of goods or services.
-They differ from Purchase Orders in three primary ways:
+A purchase request is a simplified way for a user who does not have permission to create a purchase order to request goods or services.
+They differ from purchase orders in three ways:

-A Purchase Order (PO) is the form outlining the details of an actual purchase.
+A purchase order (PO) is a form outlining the details of an actual purchase.
 This is the official purchase document that gets submitted to the vendor.
-Here is an example of a simple PO:
+Here is an example of a PO:

 Starting Purchase Requests and POs

-There can be many reasons for technicians to start a PO.
-However, once a PO is created it becomes an official purchase document – meaning it can be shared with a vendor or audited.
-To learn how to create a PO approval process, read Setting Up a Purchasing Budget and Workflow.
+Once a PO is created, it becomes an official purchase document – meaning it can be shared with a vendor or audited.